SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 # Python Programming

+##### Skye Weaver Worster '25J

 Content is from [here](https://github.com/MistyCommunity/Python-SDK) with supplements from [here](https://github.com/MistyCommunity/Wrapper-Python), though a bit outdated.

 First, ensure Python is [updated](https://www.pythoncentral.io/how-to-update-python/) to at least 3.11 (however, this tutorial should work for 3.9 to 3.11).
-Add it as an interpreter in VS Code by going to View -> Command Pallete and typing "Python: Select Interpreter".
+Add it as an interpreter in VS Code by going to View -> Command Palette and typing "Python: Select Interpreter".
 If 3.11 is not already an option, click "Enter Interpreter Path" and navigate to the location of your 3.11 IDLE.

 Now we need to install packages for 3.11.
 In a _new_ VS Code terminal, type `pip -V` to view the version of your pip.